joemoose/dungeoneers.d20/docs/1 Make an Adventurer.md

-# Make an Adventurer
+# Your Character

+## Overview

-You’re a newly minted adventurer: a tomb-raiding, treasure-seeking ne’er-do-well who wields a spellbook just as easily as a blade.
+You’re a newly minted adventurer: a tomb-raiding, treasure-seeking tyro who wields a spellbook just as easily as a blade.
 You will live a dangerous life.
 You will delve into strange and mysterious places.
 With some luck, you might retire before dying.

 ## Step 1: Backstory